 Equipment requirements and options

-If you don't have a sausage stuffer you can still enjoy this chicken sausage.
+If you don't have a sausage stuffer, you can still enjoy this chicken sausage.
 Just make patties and fry them in a 50/50 mix of cooking oil and butter over medium to medium-high heat.
-The fresh sausage mix will be quite soft and sticky so make sure to wet your hands before shaping the patties.
+The fresh sausage mix will be quite soft and sticky, so wet your hands before shaping the patties.
 You can also omit the chicken broth to make the mix less soft.
 This can also be accomplished by refrigerating the sausage mix for a few hours.
 During refrigeration, the meat mix will absorb the liquid and become stiffer and easier to shape.

 Cooking homemade chicken sausage